camsaul/lein-check-namespace-decls/README.md

              [parse :as ns.parse]]))
 ```

-Contrast this to the default behavior:
+Contrast this to `ns` forms without prefixes:

 ```clj
 ;; Cleaned ns form with :prefix-rewriting false